XeroAPI/Xero-Java/README.md

 ```

 **Exception Handling**

-Exeption handling is managed with the XeroApiException and XeroApiExceptionHander classes.
+Utilize the XeroApiException class or exceptions related to Xero's API.
 By wrapping your APIs in a try block you can catch XeroApiExceptions and determine the appropriate action.

 Validation errors  are common and contain a response code of "400", with an Array of elements and validation errors will be included in the caught exception.